Atmosphere of Pluto: History of study

 As early as the 1940s, Gerard Kuiper searched for evidence of the atmosphere in the spectrum of Pluto, without success.
 In the 1970s, some astronomers forwarded the hypothesis of a thick atmosphere and even oceans of neon: according to some views of those times, all other gases that are abundant in the Solar System would either freeze or escape.
 However, this hypothesis was based on a heavily overestimated mass of Pluto.
 No observational data about its atmosphere and chemical composition existed at the time.

 The first strong, though indirect evidence of the atmosphere appeared in 1976.
 Infrared photometry by the 4-meter Nicholas U. Mayall Telescope revealed methane ice on Pluto's surface, which must sublimate significantly at Plutonian temperatures.

-Existence of the atmosphere of Pluto was proven via stellar occultation.
+The atmosphere was proven to exist in 1988 via stellar occultation.
 If a star is occulted by a body without an atmosphere, its light disappears sharply, but occultations by Pluto show a gradual decrease.
 This is mainly due to atmospheric refraction (not absorption or scattering).
 The first such observations were made on 19 August 1985 by Noah Brosch and Haim Mendelson of the Wise Observatory in Israel.
-But quality of the data was rather low due to unfavorable observational conditions (in addition, the detailed description was published only 10 years later).
-On 9 June 1988 the existence of the atmosphere was convincingly proven by occultation observations from eight sites (the best data were obtained by the Kuiper Airborne Observatory).
+However, the data quality was rather low due to unfavorable observational conditions (in addition, the detailed description was published only 10 years later).
+On 9 June 1988, the existence of the atmosphere was convincingly proven by occultation observations from eight sites (the best data were obtained by the Kuiper Airborne Observatory).
 Scale height of the atmosphere was measured, making it possible to calculate the ratio of the temperature to the mean molecular mass.
 The temperature and pressure themselves were impossible to calculate at the time due to an absence of data on the chemical composition of the atmosphere and a large uncertainty in the radius and mass of Pluto.

 The question of composition was answered in 1992 via infrared spectra of Pluto by the 3.8-meter United Kingdom Infrared Telescope.
 The surface of Pluto turned out to be covered mainly by nitrogen ice.
 Since nitrogen is, in addition, more volatile than methane, this observation implied a prevalence of nitrogen also in the atmosphere (although gaseous nitrogen was not seen in the spectrum).
 Furthermore, a small admixture of frozen carbon monoxide was discovered.
 The same year observations by the 3.0-meter NASA Infrared Telescope Facility revealed the first conclusive evidence of gaseous methane.